 - Laparoscopic biopsy.
-During a laparoscopic biopsy, you'll likely receive general anesthetics, so you won't be aware during the procedure.
+During a laparoscopic biopsy, you'll likely receive general anesthetics.
 You'll be positioned on your back on an operating table and your doctor will make one or more small incisions in your abdomen.
 Special tools are inserted through the incisions, including a tiny video camera that projects images on a monitor in the operating room.
 The doctor uses the video images to guide the tools to the liver to remove tissue samples.
 The tools are removed and the incisions are closed with stitches.

 After the procedure